Vanilla Ghost

 Get the code

-Use the template to create your own repository.
+Use the template when:

-gh repo create username/new-project --private --source=.
+gh repo create your-new-repo --template mikan-laboratory/ghost-easy-deploy --private

 git push --set-upstream origin main